karandeepdps/Greedy-Kart/README.md

-# AI Racing Karts

-### An ML-Agents Tutorial
+## Ablation study and

 ![](./Thumbnail.jpg)

-ML-Agents Release 9 (Version 1.5.0 in Package Manager) with Unity 2019.4.14f
+ML-Agents Release 10 with Unity 2019.4.9

 ## Credits

-- Thanks to Kenny (kenney.nl) for the sick 3D Models
+-- Many Thanks to Sebastian,Mix and Jam, Kenny ---
-- Thanks to Mix and Jam for much of the driving logic and kart model.
-Check out his Youtube!